 Even if you tend to focus on earning travel rewards with your credit cards, now might be an opportune moment to switch your strategy to cash back.
 Cash back cards provide a surefire way to earn a set rate of return on your everyday spending that you can count on and that is easy to maximize.
 Although promising COVID-19 vaccines are on the horizon, travel is likely to remain limited for months to come, meaning you might not have many chances to use your travel rewards for the time being.

 Some credit card issuers have also expanded the ways their customers can use their travel rewards to include cash back redemptions for other types of purchases, including groceries and dining.
 What with ongoing financial pressures and a glut of holiday spending to pay off, now could be the exact right time to use your rewards for cash back and save on your statement for the next month or two.
-To find credit card offers tailored to your needs and habits, you can pull up personalized options through Experian CreditMatchTM.
+To find credit card offers, you can pull up some options through Experian CreditMatchTM.